-Ragi Cookies: For Growing Kids and everyone in the family
+Ragi cookies: For growing kids and everyone in the family

 * Always remember to manually check in between as settings vary from oven to oven.
 Once done, let the cookies settle and come to room temperature.
 They will be crunchy only after cooling down.

-Skin: Source of vitamin D improves vitality, improve skin tissues and reduce wrinkles.
+Skin: Source of Vitamin D improves vitality, improves skin tissues and reduces wrinkles.

 Diabetes: Ragi has a low glycemic index and hence reduces food cravings.
-Helps in keeping the blood sugar in check.
+It helps in keeping the blood sugar in check.

 Anaemia: Ragi is a good source of iron and helps improve haemoglobin levels.

 Weight loss: Ragi is high in dietary fibre.
-It reduces unnecessary food cravings thus helps in weight loss.
+It reduces unnecessary food cravings, and thus helps in weight loss.

 Shalini Rajani is the founder of Crazy Kadchi and holds innovative and healthy cooking workshops for all age groups.